Code-Sharp/WampSharp/README.md

 If you found WampSharp helpful and want to donate, you are welcome to do so via [PayPal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=UHRAS9KZPNPX4).

-Your donations help keep this project development alive.
+Your donations help keep this project's development alive.

 ## Documentation